Globaltronic/wiipiido-docs/docs/index.md

 Welcome to the documentation for the [WiiPiiDo](http://www.globaltronic.pt/en/product/wiipiido/).

 !!! warning
-    This documentation is still a Work-in-Progress, some critical information may still be missing.
+    This documentation is still a Work-in-Progress, some critical information may still be missing.<br/>
-    If there is something that you would like to have here that is still missing, please fill a issue [here](https://github.com/globaltronic/wiipiido-docs/issues).
+    If there is some information that you would like to be added, please fill a issue [here](https://github.com/globaltronic/wiipiido-docs/issues).

 ## What is the WiiPiiDo?

 The WiiPiiDo is a compact and high-performance single-board computer.

-## The board layout
+## Board Layout

 <img src="img/wiipiido_comp.png" alt="WiiPiiDo Components" width="650"/>

-## Headers Pin out
+## Pinout

 The WiiPiiDo has 3 headers, label as **11**, **12** and **13** in the board layout.

-The pin out for these headers is the following:
+The pinout for these headers is the following:

 | Header                                              | Pin out                                                                      |
 |:---------------------------------------------------:|:----------------------------------------------------------------------------:|